FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 one-to-one.)

-When a binding of a control to a parameter is declared it must be possible for the control‟s value to be converted to a legal wire-value of the control.
+When a binding of a control to a parameter is declared it must be possible for the control's value to be converted to a legal wire-value of the control.
 For example, it makes little sense for a checkbox control to be bound to a floating point parameter.
 Rather, a checkbox is more logically fit to be bound to a Boolean parameter.